-- Idle input line condition If the PD0/RDI pin is at logic one long enough for 10 or 11 logic ones to shift into the receive shift register, receiver interrupts are again enabled. - Address mark If a logic one occurs in the most significant bit position of a received character, receiver interrupts are again enabled.
+- Idle input line condition If the PD0/RDI pin is at logic 1 long enough for 10 or 11 logic 1s to shift into the receive shift register, receiver interrupts are again enabled. - Address mark If a logic 1 occurs in the most significant bit position of a received character, receiver interrupts are again enabled.